Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 The American Heart Association, American College of Cardiologists, and MSEP all agree that it's LDL cholesterol.

-It's the low density lipoprotein cholesterol, which is the bad cholesterol that is the marker.
+It's the low-density lipoprotein cholesterol, which is the bad cholesterol that is the marker.

 But if you look at reducing LDL cholesterol, there is a statin that has been proven and has indications from the FDA to reduce the relative risk of stroke.

-And even with diabetic patients, it can cut that risk in half.
+Even with diabetic patients, it can cut that risk in half.

-So I I just have I just I'm worried about the patients out there that may have taken your supremely uh your superior genetic makeup and and someone who doesn't have to worry about their cholesterol and uh Wait, that's not what I did.
+So I just have, I just, I'm worried about the patients out there that may have taken your supremely superior genetic makeup and someone who doesn't have to worry about their cholesterol.

-I I was not all let me some people may not have heard the segment that you're talking about, so let me briefly recap it for people so that your comments can be understood.
+Some people may not have heard the segment that you're talking about, so let me briefly recap it for people so that your comments can be understood.

-There was a story last week from some science bunch that we've been studying statins and they've been studying cholesterol, and they were stunned to find out that drugs uh uh uh given to people with eye cholesterol uh to prevent strokes actually didn't do that, uh, work more on heart disease and so forth.
+They were stunned to find out that drugs given to people with high cholesterol to prevent strokes actually didn't do that, work more on heart disease and so forth.

-And my point was that this is not new, that that every day we are given some new medical miracle solution or discovery.
+And my point was that this is not new, that every day we are given some new medical miracle solution or discovery.

 It's that ridiculous.

-And then five years later we'll find out that eating three milk duds has absolutely no effect on Alzheimer's, and this has been going on my entire life.
+And then five years later, we'll find out that eating three milk duds has absolutely no effect on Alzheimer's.

 And I'm basically mocking this whole process of how experts end up talking about that.

-I just had a physical and so forth, and uh actually uh was not tying that to drugs in any way, shape, manner, or form.
+And actually was not tying that to drugs in any way, shape, manner, or form.

 And no matter how healthy we are in one or five areas, something is going to go wrong and we're going to get something.